9 Great Track Drills To Make You A Faster Runner

 Here are the basic steps for how to do a-skips.

-2. Hop on the ball of your right foot, keeping the right leg straight, as you simultaneously use your core to draw your left leg up so that your thigh is at least parallel to the ground.
-Dorsiflex your toes on the left foot so that they are pointing toward the sky.
+- Hop on the ball of your right foot, keeping the right leg straight.
+Using your core to draw your left leg up so that your thigh is at least parallel to the ground, dorsiflex your toes on the left foot to point toward the sky.

-Start with just 20-30 meters, and then take a brief rest and return to your starting position.
+Start with 20-30 meters, take a brief rest, and return to your starting position.

 #2: High Knees

-High knees is a classic running drill that helps improve your sprinting and running form by focusing on the knee drive.
-It also strengthens your core and can help improve turnover.
+High knees is a classic running drill that focuses on the knee drive and helps improve sprinting and running form.
+It also strengthens the core and can help improve turnover which can essentially help you run faster.

 Pump your arms vigorously in opposition to your legs to bring your knee upward.
 Do not focus on achieving a rapid horizontal velocity.